Brian Ortega

-Brian Martin Ortega (born February 21, 1991) is an American professional mixed martial artist.
-He currently competes in the Featherweight division in the Ultimate Fighting Championship (UFC).
+Brian Martin Ortega (born February 21, 1991) is an American professional mixed martial artist who currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
 A professional since 2010, Ortega has also competed in the RFA, where he was the Featherweight Champion.
-As of July 18, 2022, he is #3 in the UFC featherweight rankings.
+As of November 4, 2025, he is #9 in the UFC featherweight rankings.

 Background

-Ortega was born in Los Angeles, California; he is of Mexican descent and possesses dual nationality, as both his parents are from Hermosillo, Sonora, Mexico.
+Ortega was born on February 21, 1991, in Los Angeles, California.
+Ortega has both American and Mexican citizenships as his parents hailed from Hermosillo, Sonora, Mexico.
 He grew up in a Section 8 housing project of San Pedro, California.

-Brian started learning martial arts when he was 5 years old at Al Martinez Muay Thai Kickboxing in Wilmington, CA. When he turned 13, he began training Brazilian jiu-jitsu at the Gracie Jiu-Jitsu Academy under Rorion Gracie, and his sons Ryron, Rener, and Ralek Gracie in Torrance, California.
+When Ortega was 13 he began learning Brazilian jiu-jitsu after his father enlisted him at the Gracie Jiu-Jitsu Academy in Torrance, California.
+Ortega started training under head coach Rener Gracie who saw great potential in him.

 Mixed martial arts career

 Early career

-When Ortega was 17, he met boxing coach James Luhrsen, who took him in and trained him in striking skills.
+When Ortega was 17, he met boxing coach James Luhrsen, who trained him in striking skills to complement the ground work Ortega was learning with Gracie.
 Ortega began his career competing for regional promotions exclusively in Southern California.
-He won his first pro-MMA championship against Carlos Garces in a five-round bout via unanimous decision, becoming the Respect In The Cage featherweight champion.
+He won his first pro-MMA championship against Carlos Garces in a five-round bout via unanimous decision, becoming the Respect in the Cage featherweight champion.

 Ortega went on to compile an undefeated record of 8–0 before signing with the UFC in April 2014.
 He credited his success to support and love from James Luhrsen and Rener Gracie.